YuvalDisatnik/Computational-Graph/README.md

   - Or modify the port in `Main.java` and recompile

 **Issue: Graph visualization doesn't update**
-- **Cause**: JavaScript errors or iframe communication issues.
+- **Cause**: Browser cache or JavaScript errors.
 - **Solution**:
+  - Clear browser cache or do a hard refresh
   - Check browser developer console for errors
   - Ensure all HTML files are served from the same domain
-  - Clear browser cache and reload

 **Issue: Generated config files don't download**
 - **Cause**: Browser popup blocker or CORS issues.